unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/02_craft/01_overview.md

 ## Save and restore your API definition

 To save the API definition you are designing, click the **API** menu and select **Save**.
 Your API definition is saved in your web browser local storage.
 You can now close your web browser.
 To restore the version you saved, open Restlet Studio in the same web browser, click the **API** menu and select **Restore**.
+You can thus work offline by restoring an API definition and saving it in your web browser local storage.
+Of course you will not be able to download SDKs and server skeletons offline.

 >**Note:** Your web browser local storage is specific to each web browser.
-If you cannot find the last version saved, check out your web browser preferences.
-In Google Chrome, press CTRL+MAJ+Suppr keys, and make sure the **Hosted app data** checkbox is not selected.
+If you cannot find your API definition last version saved, check out your web browser preferences.
+In Google Chrome, press CTRL+MAJ+Suppr keys, and make sure the **Hosted app data** checkbox is not selected (it is not selected by default).

 # Load an API definition sample